 Customer experience vs enterprise software 👨💼👩💻

-You need to take care about work conditions (including physical and psychological health) and the tools your employees use, and help them manage their tasks in an easier and faster way.
+You need to take care of work conditions (including physical and psychological health) and the tools your employees use and help them manage their tasks in an easier and faster way.

 Look how we conducted subsequent redesign phases.